GleasonK/link/README.md

 Github pages can be configured to a custom domain name - currently I use [kevingleason.me/link][example_link]), which allows creation of tracked links to have a custom name.

 [How to Setup a Custom Domain with GitHub Pages][gh_custom_domain]

+# Notes
+This link tracking is as accurate as Google Analytics.
+If browsers block Google Analytics, the resulting clicks will not be accurately tracked.
+In these cases, the redirect will still work just fine after a 1-second timeout.

 [example_link]:https://kevingleason.me/link/?l=https://github.com/GleasonK/
 [google_setup]:https://support.google.com/analytics/answer/1008015